-Customers can also check their card statement to see if the refund has posted.
-Refunds from Square will show on a statement as SQ*, followed by the merchant’s name or business name, and business type.
+Customers can also check their card statement to see if the refund has processed.
+Refunds from Square will show on a statement as SQ*, followed by the Square seller’s name or business name, and business type.

 If a new card was activated with the same card issuer, the refund is usually credited to the new payment card.

-If the account was closed recently (last 2 months), the refund may post and the card-issuer usually contacts the buyer directly to notify them of any next steps.
+If the account was closed recently (last two months), the refund may post and the card-issuer usually contacts the buyer directly to notify them of any next steps.

-**Next Steps: **Have your customer reach out to their card issuing bank to locate the refund.
-If they’re unable to find their credit after talking with their bank, contact us.
+Next Steps: Have your customer reach out to their card issuing bank to locate the refund.
+If they’re unable to find their refund credit after talking with their bank, contact Square Support.